jrehor/kcc/README.md

 In comparision, a k solution is typically a few factors of magnitude less code, implemented by a small and agile team or a single individual, hardly requires any external dependencies and always ships on time.
-Last but not least, the comparative effort of keeping 200 LoC up-to-date with reality compared to 20,000 LoC is not **100** times easier.
+Last but not least, the comparative effort of keeping 200 LoC up-to-date with reality compared to 20,000 LoC is not really **100** times easier.
 Against all intuition, it is actually **20,000** times easier.
-And if you think we exaggerating, think again, then try prove us wrong.
+And if you think we exaggerating, think again, then try prove us wrong, then we will prove you otherwise, and it will be a start of a beautiful friendship.

 ## what is k